markcollinscope/react-card-game/README.md

 Testing has been undertaken manually, via the browser UI.

 ## Source code structure
-NB:
-* To run it, type 'npm start' in the top level directory.
-* nb: use V16 of nodejs -

 The dependency structure of the code is as follows (an acyclic graph of imports):

 ```